abhionlyone/us-car-models-data/README.md

  - [mongoDB](https://docs.mongodb.com/manual/reference/program/mongoimport/)

 > Note: The data set has been updated with 2018 models.
+Last updated on 12th October, 2018